 Heavy question.
 I love pop culture.
 For books it’d be Jack Kerouac’s „One The Road“ and Ernest Hemingway’s „The Sun Also Rises.“ For movies it’d be „Stand By Me,“ „Snatch,“ „Baraka,“ and Thomas Campbell’s „Sprout.“

 When you arrive in a new country, what do you think are the most important or interesting things to engage with first?

 Everything!
 A great place for my family, in a great location.
 Local shops and restaurants.
 Bars and coffee shops.
 Parks.
 Any festivals or celebrations.
 All of it!

-If you could write an article the whole world could read, what would you write it about?
+If you could write an article the whole world could read, what topic would you write about?

-Just be in the moment and enjoy.
-Take care of yourself and be nice to people.
+How to just be in the moment and enjoy, take care of yourself and be nice to people.

 What kind of job did you think or hope you would have when you were a child?A professional rollerblader, an NBA player, or a cartoonist.